X-ray welding

 X-ray welding is an experimental welding process that uses a high powered X-ray source to provide thermal energy required to weld materials.

 The phrase "X-ray welding" also has an older, unrelated usage in quality control.
-In this context, an X-ray welder is a tradesman who consistently welds at such a high proficiency that he rarely introduces defects into the weld pool, and is able to recognize and correct defects in the weld pool, during the welding process.
+In this context, an X-ray welder is a tradesperson who consistently welds at such a high proficiency that they rarely introduce defects into the weld pool, and are able to recognize and correct defects in the weld pool, during the welding process.
 It is assumed (or trusted) by the Quality Control Department of a fabrication or manufacturing shop that the welding work performed by an X-ray welder would pass an X-ray inspection.
 For example, defects like porosity, concavities, cracks, cold laps, slag and tungsten inclusions, lack of fusion & penetration, etc., are rarely seen in a radiographic X-ray inspection of a weldment performed by an X-ray welder.

 With the growing use of synchrotron radiation in the welding process, the older usage of the phrase "X-Ray welding" might cause confusion; but the two terms are unlikely to be used in the same work environment because synchrotron radiation (X-Ray) welding is a remotely automated and mechanized process.